tdphillipsjr/validator/README.md

  - behavior: This a validly formatted URL.
 Not RFC inclusive but should check most common types.

 ##TODO
- - Figure out if anything else in the Validator should move to the Parser.
  - Other validators?
  - Database object injection

- - Should probably make an interface for dependency injection purposes.